Quality Management (Diploma-Part 2, L7, 10 ECTS)

 Entry is restricted to those who have successfully completed the Excellence Ireland Quality Association Diploma in Quality Management (Part 1) or equivalent.
 Part 1 students will be contacted directly by the Flexible Learning Office with details of how to register.

 Applicants who have not completed the Diploma in Quality Management Part 1 and who are applying for Part 2 based on an alternative qualification should complete the recognition of prior learning application form and submit with supporting documentation in order to be assessed for an exemption from Part 1.
-This application form can be requested from the Flexible Learning Office of LIT upon request by emailing email@example.com
+This application form can be requested from the Flexible Learning Office of TUS upon request by emailing firstname.lastname@example.org

 What modules will I study?